 Wills and TrustsThere's an important difference.

 You will need to understand the difference between a Will-based plan and a Trust-based plan so you can make an educated decision for your family about what is best for you and, ultimately, for them.
 A Will-based plan is an estate plan that does not include a Living Trust to hold title to your assets.
-If you work with Pierchoski Estate Law and choose our Family Plan, which is a Will-based plan, your legal documents will include a Health Care Directive, Power of Attorney, a Will and, if you have minor children, a Kids Protection Plan®.
+If you work with Pierchoski Estate Law and choose our Family Plan, which is a Will-based plan, your legal documents will include a Health Care Directive, Power of Attorney, a Will and, if you have minor children, the proper Guardianship documents.